Sharpening bandsaw blades

 I pulled up a chair to the workbench to do the sharpening.
 My 6 tooth per inch blade has over 550 teeth on it, so that's a lot of teeth to sharpen.
 But it was manageable.

-blades though, hand resharpening may not be a worthwhile activity.
+fine 10 tpi blades, hand resharpening may not be a worth while.

 To sharpen the teeth, I just briefly touched the cut-off disk of the Dremel tooth to the top of the tooth.
 The Dremel tool is held at a slight angle so that the top of the cut has a slight bevel with respect to the direction of the blade's travel.
 Having previously flattened the tops of the teeth with a stone, all I need to do now is add a slight bevel to the top.